 Following the terrorist attacks on September 11, 2001, the 9/11 Commission recommended the establishment of a nationwide, interoperable public safety communications network to resolve communications challenges faced by emergency responders.
 For the past decade, public safety worked with State and local government officials, the Federal government, and Members of Congress to amass support for a nationwide network.
-On February 22, 2012, President Obama signed into law H.R.3630, the “Middle Class Tax Relief and Job Creation Act of 2012” which includes provisions to fund and govern a Nationwide Public Safety Broadband Network.
+On February 22, 2012, President Obama signed into law H.R.3630, the “Middle Class Tax Relief and Job Creation Act of 2012” which includes provisions to fund and govern a Nationwide Public Safety Broadband Network (NPSBN).

-Building the First new Nationwide Public Safety Interoperable Wireless Broadband Network presents an opportunity to bring commercial technologies to the public safety community that will allow them access to much needed and reliable wireless data services.
+The Nationwide Public Safety Broadband Network, which will be run by FirstNet, an independent authority within the US Department of Commerce, will provide a secure, reliable and dedicated interoperable network for emergency responders to communicate during an emergency.
+Building the First new nationwide public safety interoperable wireless broadband network presents an opportunity to bring commercial technologies to the public safety community that will allow them access to much needed and reliable wireless data services.